A brilliant sunset filled with hues of blue, red, orange, magenta, and purple highlight the sky.

 Visits drop noticeably the week U.S. schools restart in early September, then drop again after Indigenous Peoples' Day (Columbus Day) weekend.
 Park Loop Road is still fully open, Cadillac Summit Road typically still drivable, fall foliage peaks early-to-mid October along the Park Loop, Sieur de Monts area, and the carriage roads.
 Confirm current Cadillac vehicle-reservation status on the official NPS Acadia page before booking.

-Read the September deep-dive →
+Read the Post-Labor Day → mid-October deep-dive →

 If you want